Policies Governing Graduate Courses

 Not all 500-level courses are available for graduate credit.
 The student is advised to consult his/her department for information on any particular 500-level course.

 Undergraduates Taking Graduate Courses

 Courses at the 500-level may be open to both advanced undergraduate and graduate students.
 Courses numbered at the 600-level and above are for graduate students only.
-Undergraduate students requesting to enroll in a 500-level course for graduate credit or in a 600-level course may do so only with special permission of the instructor in the course and the unit dean, be registered for at least one undergraduate course, have earned at least 60 credit hours of coursework at the undergraduate level, and have a cumulative GPA of at least 3.0.
+Undergraduate students requesting to enroll in a 500-level course for graduate credit or in a 600-level course may do so only with special permission of the instructor in the course and the dean of the student's enrollment unit, be registered for at least one undergraduate course, have earned at least 60 credit hours of coursework at the undergraduate level, and have a cumulative GPA of at least 3.0.
 A maximum of nine (9) credit hours of graduate coursework may be applied to the undergraduate degree.
 Such graduate level courses will satisfy requirements toward the undergraduate degree and therefore cannot be used for subsequent graduate credit.

 In rare cases, undergraduate students at the University of Louisville who are within six (6) semester hours of completing the baccalaureate requirements and who are enrolled in a graduate course may obtain graduate credit at the University of Louisville.
 This can only occur if the course has not been used to satisfy part of the baccalaureate requirements, and if the chair of the department involved and the unit dean approve.